Electronic Cigarettes: Q&A

-A: The next step is a 75-day comment period.
-It's difficult to estimate how long it will take to review those comments and issue a final ruling, says FDA Commissioner Margaret Hamburg.
+A: The 75-day comment period on the rules began in April.
+It's tough to estimate how long it will take to review those comments and issue a final ruling, says FDA Commissioner Margaret Hamburg.

 Once that happens, the ban on sales to minors and from vending machines goes into effect in 30 days.
 For the rest, companies will have 24 months to meet the new rules.
 They can continue marketing their products during that time.

 A: "At this point we have far more questions than answers about who is using e-cigarettes and how they are being used," Zeller says.
 There is some evidence, he says, that hard-core cigarette smokers may turn to e-cigarettes when they can't light up.

 In that case, he says, e-cigarettes are not helping them stop smoking, but merely serving as a bridge from the last regular cigarette to the next.

 Some studies have suggested that the use of e-cigarettes to help smokers quit may be equal to or slightly better than nicotine patches, the AHA says.
 If repeated quit attempts using proven strategies fail, or if a person rejects those strategies and wants to use e-cigarettes to quit, doctors “should not discourage” e-cigarette use, the association says.